arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How would you defend the design of your systems against Vendor Lock-in?
 * What makes code readable?
 * What are the differences between Soa and Microservices?
+* What are the disadvantages of the Publish-Subscribe pattern at scale?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>